tommasogallingani/DisruptionBench/README.md

 ## Getting Started

-To begin using DisruptionBench, please explore the `model_performance.ipynb` notebook provided in this repository.
-This notebook serves as a practical guide on how to utilize the DisruptionBench class with your disruption prediction models.
+To begin using DisruptionBench, please explore the `docs/demo.py` code provided in this repository.
+This code serves as a practical guide on how to utilize the DisruptionBench class with your disruption prediction models.
 You can directly copy the notebook and input your own data files for evaluation.

 ## How to install
 You can download the latest version of the repository from the GitHub page and then you can install the package with pip: